braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/amperity.md

 {% multi_lang_include video.html id="06G0lxaSjgk" align="right" %}

 The Braze and Amperity integration offers a unified view of your customers across the two platforms.
 This integration allows you to:
-- **Sync Amperity users**: Sync user lists to map Amperity user data to Braze user accounts.
+- **Sync customer profiles**: Map user data and custom attributes from Amperity to Braze.
-- **Receive lists of active customers**: Build segments that can send lists of active customers and their associated custom attributes to Braze.
+- **Create and send audiences**: Build segments that return lists of active customers and their associated custom attributes to Braze, and send them to Braze.
 - **Manage data updates**: Control the frequency of sending updates for custom attributes to Braze.
 - **Unify data**: Unify data across various Amperity-supported platforms and Braze.
 - **Sync Braze data to Amazon S3**: Use Braze Currents to integrate engagement data from Braze campaigns, allowing you to sync data to Amazon S3 in Apache Avro format.